Life Goes On

 For you and your children

 This is a scary time for adults, so you can imagine the impact this could have on our younger children.
 Now more then ever it is important to remind them of how much God loves them and how he will protect them during this time of uncertainty.
 The link below will take you to a site that will help you minister to your children during this time.
 It has videos, songs, and activities you can do at home during the quarantine.
-Please stay posted as we are also thinking of running a Zoom class for the children or at least a time when they can meet online and see each other as face to face as any of us can get for now.
+And now that we have resumed meeting, we have our Sunday morning children's ministry up and running again.
+Your children will be welcome to attend.